randrewy/Vector/README.md

 Just for now there is no build system supported and it has to be done manualy, so don't forget to link gtest library and add proper include paths.

+### Named Members ###
+Vectors of size 2 and 3 has named members .x, .y and .z for Vector3.
+This implizes a little overhead if optimization level is not high, but all branching is eliminated completely on high level.
+If you don't need this feature or you are afraid of this tiny perfomance overhead in debug define `TMX_DONT_USE_NAMED_MEMBERS` before you include library header.

 ### A taste of Vector.h ###